uspki/policies/certificate-policy.md

 ### 7.3.2 OCSP extensions
 This section specifies the additional requirements for Certificate contents for Online Certificate Status Protocol certificates, and extensions for OCSP status server extension and responses.

-a. certificatePolicies (required)
+**a. certificatePolicies (required)**
+**Required/Optional:** Required

 This extension SHALL be present and SHALL NOT be marked critical.

-    *   certificatePolicies:policyIdentifier (Required)
+**certificatePolicies:policyIdentifier (required)**
+**Required/Optional:** Required
 The certificate SHALL include at least one certificate policy OID defined or listed in Section 1.2 of this CP and SHALL include all the certificate policy OIDs for all certificates issued by the Issuing CA and covered by the OCSP responses

-        The following extensions MAY be present:

-        *   certificatePolicies:policyQualifiers:policyQualifierId (Recommended)
+**certificatePolicies:policyQualifiers:policyQualifierId (optional)**
+**Required/Optional:** Optional
+The extension SHOULD be present and is Recommended.

-            *   id-qt 1 [RFC 5280].
+  - id-qt 1 [RFC 5280].

-        *   certificatePolicies:policyQualifiers:qualifier:cPSuri (Optional)
+**certificatePolicies:policyQualifiers:qualifier:cPSuri (optional)**
+**Required/Optional:** Optional
 HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.

-b. authorityInformationAccess (required)
+**b. authorityInformationAccess (required)**
+**Required/Optional:** Required
 This extension SHALL be present.
 It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
 It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).

-c. basicConstraints
+**c. basicConstraints**
+**Required/Optional/Prohibited:** Prohibited
 This extension SHALL NOT be present.

-d. keyUsage (required)
+**d. keyUsage (required)**
+**Required/Optional:** Required
 This extension SHALL be present.
 It SHALL be marked critical.

 Certificates used for signing certificate status services (online certificate status protocol) SHALL include the value digitalSignature.

 Other values SHALL NOT be present.

-e. extKeyUsage (required)
+**e. extKeyUsage (required)**
+**Required/Optional:** Required
 This extension SHALL be present.
 It SHALL be marked critical.

 It SHALL contain the value id-kp-OCSPSigning {1 3 6 1 5 5 7 3 9}.

 Other values SHALL NOT be present.

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS
 The CA SHALL at all times: